This is a past event. Registration is closed. View other Parenteral Drug Association - Asia Pacific office events.

 Q&A Session

-• Malcolm Hammond (Director, Manufacturing Quality and Licensing & Assurance (AERP | Recalls | HGP) of Australian Pesticides and Veterinary Medicines Authority)
+• Malcom Hammond (Director, Manufacturing Quality and Licensing & Assurance (AERP | Recalls | HGP) of Australian Pesticides and Veterinary Medicines Authority)

-Malcolm Hammond
+Malcom Hammond

 Director, Manufacturing Quality and Licensing & Assurance (AERP | Recalls | HGP) of Australian Pesticides and Veterinary Medicines Authority